-Starting a business comes with a lot of responsibility and a new family member, whose name is Uncle Sam.
-One thing about family, is we try to avoid any family disputes, to do this, you must follow the rules and regulations, which govern starting and running a business.
+Starting a business comes with a lot of responsibility and a new family member, and his name is Uncle Sam.
+One thing about family, we try to avoid any family disputes, to do this, you must follow the rules and regulations, which govern starting and running a business.
 There is no excuse for ignorance of the Law!
 There are 3 branches of Government you will have to answer to, Federal, State, and Local.

 1. PLAN YOUR BUSINESS

 A Business Plan is a document that clearly describes your vision, including all the details of your business operations.
 If you plan to seek financing for your business then a business plan is a must!
 The main purpose of a business plan is to guide the entrepreneur from where he should start and the business goals.
-The SBA offers a free business course.

 2. REGISTER A FICTITIOUS BUSINESS NAME